besport/ocaml-imagemagick/README.txt

       It is possible to enable the free() of the (DrawInfo *) structures with setting MAKE_DESTROY_DRAWINFO to 1.
       Please report success or failure related to this issue.

-   MEDIUM:
-      Imper in french sounds close to "impaire" which could be understood like odd or the cloth you wear when it's raining out, so you can stay behind the computer ;)
-      If you really prefer fun programming, you won't understand why this part of the binding, since for imperative the wand api should be chosen.
-      When to fix all this arround, just put your hands in ;)